 This interview was conducted by Aletta Brady on October 30, 2017.
+Alexandra Cohen and Talia Fox contributed to the production of this story.

 Kayla DeVault is a young woman from Appalachia, an engineering student, and an environmental activist.
 This is Kayla's story: